WycliffeAssociates/ScriptureRenderingPipeline/README.md

 When a request has been made for a merge this listener will download all of the repos in the merge message, merge them together and then push the result to WACS.
 When merging completes, it publishes a message to the MergeCompleted topic for notification purposes.

+### Outgoing Webhook Dispatch
+External systems can register webhook endpoints to receive notifications when events occur.
+The `ScriptureRenderingPipeline` exposes two HTTP endpoints:
+- **RegisterWebhook** (POST) – registers a webhook URL for a given message type (`WACSEvent` or `RepoAnalysisResult`) and event type.
+Returns a webhook ID and a delete URL.
+- **UnregisterWebhook** (DELETE) – removes a previously registered webhook by its ID.

+Registered webhooks are stored in Azure Table Storage.
+When a matching message arrives on the bus, the `WebhookDispatcher` in `ScriptureRenderingPipelineWorker` dispatches the message payload as JSON to all matching registered URLs in parallel, with exponential-backoff retry logic.

 ### The Catalog
 The catalog doesn't currently listen to the bus but deals with conversion process directly in the webhook.
 After it completes it will insert a record into a cosmos db table which will in turn trigger a rebuild of any catalogs which then get written to azure storage.